luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 https://github.com/vastgroup/vast-tools#combining-results

-About 2G of memory required; completed in about 10 min Combine aligned files that are stored in the folders `to_combine`  to form one final table called `INCLUSION_LEVELS_FULL-Hsa6-hg19.tabz`.
-This is the file that you send to differential splicing command.
+About 2G of memory required; completed in about 10 min Combine aligned files that are stored in the folders `to_combine`  to form one final table called `INCLUSION_LEVELS_FULL-Hsa6-hg19.tabz` (if using old legacy version) or 5 tables in v.2.0.0.
+This is the table that you send to differential splicing command.
 Can specify hg38.
 The output directory contains the sub-folders to combine.
 ```bash
 #move to to_combine directory with merged aligned files
 cd /home/camp/ziffo/working/oliver/projects/airals/splicing/raphaelle_vast_tools/vast_out/to_combine